rohan-ramani/aissemble/SECURITY.md

 ## Reporting a Vulnerability

-Please [Report a vulnerability](https://github.com/boozallen/aissemble/issues/new/choose) to submit a Draft Security Advisory to the administrators of the aissemble project.
+Please submit a Draft Security Advisory to the administrators of the aissemble project.